 I like to cut the baby potatoes in half, but you can also air fry them whole.
 Just note that you will need to increase the air frying time by about 5 minutes depending on the size of your potatoes.

 If you don't have baby potatoes, you can use regular-sized potatoes and cut them into roughly 1-inch cubes.
+(Or, you can give these air fryer home fries a try!)

 Save yourself time and skip parboiling!
 You just need to season the raw potatoes and air fry.

-More air fryer potato recipes
+Other recommended air fryer potato recipes

 HUNGRY FOR MORE?
 Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!